ThomasGraceman/ThomasGraceman.github.io/_posts/mst_jekyll_post.md

 ### Iterative Improvement

-Here comes another nice technique that they have used: it could be a good principle—instead of doing things at once, make cumulative good approximation in several phases.
+Here comes another nice technique that they have used: it could be a good principle instead of doing things at once, make cumulative good approximation in several phases.
 Now we see an example.

 Now we fine-tune the algorithm instead of doing it all at once: we first run $\mathcal{O}(1/\epsilon)$ times.